ekwoka/chungmin-portfolio/content/projects/moxy-daejeon.md

 location: South Korea
 thumbnail: /images/uploads/zone-2.png
 ---
-Once a historical bank building in front of the train station in the 70s in South Korea, MOXY Daejeon is a newborn hotel available for both local and was inspired by a train station specifically on Daejeon train station which serves as a hub of transportation in Korea and where various people met and shared their culture.
+Once a historical bank building in the 70s in South Korea, MOXY Daejeon is inspired by a journey from train station specifically on Daejeon train station which serves as a hub of transportation in Korea and where diverse cultures were created by come and go passengers.

-We

-In understanding that, the hotel is not only a place to sleep, but also functioning a a local just relaxing New town is moved to the other area but MOXY is designed to rebuild the local community and to inspire creative collaboration with local artists.

-such as train station structure, railways, shopfronts, and textures.
+We distilled the elements from the surroundings of train station in industrial mood and fun set-up and incorporated throughout the hotel is blue industrial metal structure, railways neon lighting, colored subway tile, scrabble wall tiles, shopfronts, and textures.
+The railway lighting is customized with various pattern and color which welcomes guests and

 ![](/images/uploads/zone1_ghosting.jpg)

-It showcases the past and the present, drawing people of diverse cultures together.
+Throughout overall space, It showcases the past and the present, drawing people of diverse cultures together.

 ![](/images/uploads/zone3.jpg)